asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 ## Data sources

+The table below shows the links of the official insitutions that are responsible for COVID-19 data in their respective countries, and links to the actual databases from where the data is pulled.

 | Country | Code  | Official institution | Data source |
 | --- |  --- |  --- |  --- |
 | Austria | AT  | [AGES](https://covid19-dashboard.ages.at/)  | [Link](https://covid19-dashboard.ages.at/)  |